aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 ![png](/img/2020-05-22_01/output_37_0.png)

-So clearly the NO2 concentration dropped at the begining of the lockdown alongside the intensity of road traffic.
+So clearly the NO2 concentration dropped at the begining of the lockdown alongside the intensity of road traffic, and remain low after (as does road traffic).
+The level of the two other pollutants during lockdown have a lot do with the specific weather conditions (see [this](https://www.atmo-auvergnerhonealpes.fr/actualite/coronavirus-evolution-de-la-qualite-de-lair-ces-2-derniers-mois-et-juste-apres-le) page from Atmo).

 {% if page.comments %}